 Community Resilience Planning Guide

 The Community Resilience Planning Guide (Guide)* for Buildings and Infrastructure Systems will identify typical performance goals; existing standards, codes, and practices to enhance resilience; and gaps that must be addressed to enhance community resilience.
-The first version of the Guide will provide the basis for convening a Disaster Resilience Standards Panel (DRSP) representing the broad spectrum of the stakeholder community to further develop and refine the Guide.
+The first version of the Guide will provide the basis for convening a Community Resilience Panel (CRP) representing the broad spectrum of the stakeholder community to further develop and refine the Guide.